 Help & Support

 The Library staff are happy to help you.
-If you would like a personal tour of the Library please contact your Subject Librarian to make an appointment.
+If you would like a personal tour of the Library please contact your Academic Librarian to make an appointment.
 Alternatively contact the Help Desk.

 For instruction in the use of specialist software, hardware and equipment, please arrange an appointment via Dave Percival.